Canadian Home Video Rating System: Notes

 The rating symbols are embedded in the artwork or stickers applied to the packaging by the distributor.
 When the system was introduced in 1995, many of the provinces did not use a rating similar to the 18A (or in some cases, the R category).
 This results in numerous inconsistencies and misprints.

-Home video ratings in Canada do not necessarily correspond with similar ratings in the US or elsewhere.
-For example, sexually explicit series such as Girls, Orange is the New Black and Shameless, all TV-MA rated under the US system, are only rated 14A under the Canadian system.
+Home video ratings in Canada do not necessarily correspond with similar ratings in the United States or elsewhere.
+For example, sexually explicit series such as Girls, Orange is the New Black, and Shameless, all TV-MA rated under the U.S. system, are only rated 14A under the Canadian system.
 Other series with sexual and violent content, such as Bitten and Black Sails have been released to DVD and Blu-ray in Canada with no content rating at all.